-Math had actually made them think and feel.
+Mathematics had actually made them think and feel.
 Is there anything more ‘real world’ than that?

 Last but not least, it’s worth taking a step away from the textbook and into real life during your actual content-centered teaching.

-Instead of explaining a concept in the abstract, you can link it back to any number of the countless real world phenomena that revolve around math in one way or another.
+Instead of explaining a concept in the abstract, you can link it back to any number of the countless real world phenomena that revolve around mathematics in one way or another.
 Word problems and research activities can do the trick, but you might up the game by using a physical, tangible real life resource in (or out of) the classroom.

 Let’s say you’re teaching patterns.
 Chances are that somewhere in the school there is a pattern in the built environment.
 It might be a tessellated floor, the pavers outside, or even just a brick wall.
 Instead of working off a photocopied, you can use this as an authentic resource.
 You could have students: